FabianBeiner/Wunderlist-2-Print-Bookmarklet/README.md

 The new Wunderlist 2 does not offer (optimized) print support at the moment.
 Until this feature goes life within the next releases, you can use this bookmarklet to get a decent looking print version.

+**UPDATE: In the meanwhile, Wunderlist 2 offers print support.
+Then again, this script is still working as of today (20th August 2013).**

 ## How to:

 See [fabianbeiner.github.com/Wunderlist-2-Print-Bookmarklet/](http://fabianbeiner.github.com/Wunderlist-2-Print-Bookmarklet/) for installation.